MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/percentilesw-aggfunction.md

 ---
 # percentilew(), percentilesw() (aggregation function)

 Calculate weighted percentiles of the population defined by *expr*.

-Weighted percentiles are a method of calculating percentiles where each value in the input dataset is given a weight.
-The weighted percentiles then calculate the given percentiles by treating each value as if it was repeated a number of times equal to its weight.
+Weighted percentiles calculate percentiles in a dataset by giving each value in the input dataset a weight.
+In this method, each value is considered to be repeated a number of times equal to its weight, which is then used to calculate the percentile.
+By giving more importance to certain values, weighted percentiles provide a way to calculate percentiles in a "weighted" manner.

 To calculate unweighted percentiles, see [percentiles()](percentiles-aggfunction.md).